 Often, if there is a lack of clarity here, then employee performance will suffer as a result.
 Employees with unclear goals and objectives might feel useless, or they might feel like they are “spinning their wheels” doing something that ultimately has little value.
-Clearly tie goals and objectives into not just employee performance, but results for the organization and why they matter.
+Clearly tie goals and objectives into not just employee performance but results for the organization and why they matter.
 Show the employee why what they’re doing matters.
 Make them feel integral to the company’s success.

 These are just some of the metrics you should use when measuring employee success.
 There are others, such as the number of critical objectives met, secondary tasks completed, and the number of goals unattained.
-Time management, innovation, productivity – these also tie into the situation.
+Time management, innovation, and productivity – also tie into the situation.

-However, you must review employee performance not just in the light of what they are bringing (or failing to bring) to the business, but in what you are doing to support your employees in their position.
+However, you must review employee performance not just in the light of what they are bringing (or failing to bring) to the organization but in what you are doing to support your employees in their position.
 What kind of culture have you created?
 Do they have the tools, training, and knowledge to succeed?
 Have you clearly communicated goals and objectives?
-It’s a two-way street and understanding that will go a long way toward ensuring success.
+It’s a two-way street, and understanding that will go a long way toward ensuring success.